-When a non-Canadian corporation or LLC needs to set up a branch and/or open a corporate bank account in Canada, we recommend to consider the Province of Ontario.
-Ontario is the Canadian most powerful and developed province, where over half of the Canadian finance and manufacturing corporations are concentrated.
+When a non-Canadian Corporation or LLC needs to set up a branch and/or open a corporate bank account in Canada, we recommend registering the company Extra-Provincially in the Province of Ontario.

-Our company offers registration of non-resident corporations and LLCs including offshore companies in Ontario as Extra-Provincial Corporations.
+Our company offers registration of non-resident corporations and LLCs including international companies in Ontario as Extra-Provincial Corporations.

 To be registered in Ontario, each non-Canadian company must have an Agent for Service in Ontario, who is a resident of Ontario.
 Our packages include this service for the first year.